Setup & Operation

 Operation Support Documentation

 Using the Pulse PC Utility, a user can print a receipt for each dispense assigned to a Work Order.
-Pulse requires this utility program to be installed on a Windows machine that has access and drivers for the targeted printer.
+Pulse requires this utility programme to be installed on a Windows machine that has access and drivers for the targeted printer.

 Extenders turn on almost immediately.
 However, it can take up to 30 seconds or so for the Extender to rejoin the network it was discovered to.